HyperionAKKI/BabyMonitoringSYstem/README.md

 A smart baby monitoring solution designed to assist hearing-impaired parents by detecting baby cries and providing immediate alerts through vibration and LED indicators.

 🧠 Project Overview
 This system employs a sound sensor calibrated to the frequency range of baby cries.
 Upon detection, it activates a vibration motor and an LED light to notify parents who may not hear the baby's cries.

+What is Happening->

+Sound Sensor detect frequency of baby crying(babies cry on a fixed scale of frequencies).

+Noise suppression using damping scale on noise sensor.

+The sound sensor then responds by sending the frequency on Serial Monitor.

+A LED is blinked and a motor is activated.

 🎯 Features